 This is another excuse we hear often when it comes to companies’ reasons for not having a knowledge base.

 They’re concerned about how much time they will have to take to keep their knowledge base updated.

-While it’s true that running a website and your company’s online profile can be a lot to manage, a knowledge base can help you reduce the amount of daily tasks.
+While it’s true that running a website and your company’s online profile can be a lot to manage, a knowledge base can help you reduce the number of daily tasks.

 When you choose the best knowledge base software for your company, you’ll give your customers the chance to serve themselves, which means they will be less likely to contact you through other means.

-Less phones ringing.
-Less customer support questions on your social channels and less man hours spent all round.
+Fewer phones ringing.
+Less customer support questions on your social channels and fewer man hours spent all round.

 If your organization is still making excuses for not having a company knowledge base software, now the time has come to rethink.

 When you find the right knowledge base software provider to work with, the integration process will be seamless.

 It is easy to create and update articles easily, and the time you put in at the beginning will be a drop in the ocean compared to the time you’ll save.